Turmeric for Weight Loss: Research on Metabolic Wellness & Inflammatory Balance

 What Human Studies Suggest

-Human studies exploring curcumin and metabolic wellness often evaluate:
+Human studies exploring curcumin and metabolic wellness often examine:

 - Inflammatory biomarkers related to metabolic function